nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `PROperty` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: Add a client**

 **MSS**

-1. User requests to add a new person by providing the person's details.
+1. User requests to add a new client by providing the client's details.

 2. PROperty validates the input details.

-3. PROperty adds the person to the contact list.
+3. PROperty adds the client to the contact list.

-4. PROperty displays a confirmation that the person has been added.
+4. PROperty displays a confirmation that the client has been added.

    Use case ends.